Skip to main content

 SLACK_BOT_TOKEN: ${vaults.environment.SLACK_APP_TOKEN}

-SLACK_TEAM_ID: <YOUR_SLACK_TEAM_ID>
+SLACK_TEAM_ID: ${vaults.environment.SLACK_TEAM_ID}

-SLACK_CHANNEL_IDS: <YOUR_SLACK_CHANNEL_ID>
+SLACK_CHANNEL_IDS: ${vaults.environment.SLACK_CHANNEL_ID}

 Slack-specific configuration:

-• @modelcontextprotocol/server-slack - The npm package providing Slack MCP functionality
+• @zencoderai/slack-mcp-server - Slack MCP functionality

 • SLACK_BOT_TOKEN - Your Slack bot's authentication token